ZakharEl/portfolio/examples/sql-final.md

 46. Write and execute the command to retrieve the item description, amount on hand, and category of all items with the category Accessory (ACC) from the **LocationB_Items** view.

 47. Write in the answer key below the query that the database would actually execute to match the previous question.
 Hint: you will not use the View.
 Your results match the results from the previous question.

-In the answer section below, **type** (but do not execute on SQL Server) the commands to grant the following privileges.

 48. Allow user Stein to retrieve data from the Item table.